strimzi/strimzi-kafka-oauth/README.md

 - `oauth.fallback.username.claim` (e.g.: "client_id", for nested attributes use `[topAttrKey].[subAttrKey]`.
 Claim names can also be single quoted: `['topAttrKey'].['subAttrKey']`)
 - `oauth.fallback.username.prefix` (e.g.: "client-account-")

-If `oauth.username.claim` is specified but value does not exist in the token, then `oauth.fallback.username.claim` is used.
-If value for that doesn't exist either, the exception is thrown.
+If `oauth.username.claim` is set but the claim is missing in the token, the broker uses the value from `oauth.fallback.username.claim`.
+If the fallback claim is also missing, authentication fails with an exception.

 When `oauth.fallback.username.prefix` is specified and the claim specified by `oauth.fallback.username.claim` contains a non-null value the resulting user id will be equal to concatenation of the prefix, and the value.

 For example, if the following configuration is set: